-Temperature regulation is a vital part of motoring and motorsport, helping to keep the engine at a comfortable temperature so that it can work as hard as possible for as long as possible.
+Temperature regulation is a vital part of motoring and motorsport, helping to keep the engine at a comfortable temperature so that it can work as hard as possible for as long as possible, this is where the car cooling systems come into place.
 A bit like a runner, it’s often easier to run at cooler temperatures than it is in the peak summer sun; and the same is true for your car, kart or motorcycle’s engine.

 If you can keep the engine at a comfortable temperature then everything works more smoothly and efficiently, delivering the power where and when you need it and at the very heart of this regulation is the cooling system.

 A crucial part of the whole engine, your cooling system is working from the moment you turn the key (or press the button, more commonly these days) until you switch off the engine and in this guide we’ll take a look at how the cooling system works, how to check it and how – and what – to upgrade to maximise its performance.

 Engine cooling uses either air or liquid to remove the waste heat from an internal combustion engine.
 Air cooling takes fresh air from the atmosphere and makes for a lightweight, simple system and is used on some older cars such as the Porsche 911 and VW Beetle, as well as a number of motorcycles and karts.
 On water-cooled engines, excess heat is transferred from a closed loop of water pumped through the engine which is then cooled by a radiator.